mattsinc/heterosync/README.txt

 Compilation:

 Since all of the microbenchmarks run from a single main function, users only need to compile the entire suite once in order to use any of the microbenchmarks.
 You will need to set CUDA_DIR in the Makefile in order to properly compile the code.
+To use HIP, you will need to set HIP_PATH for compilation to work correctly.

 Running: